+Voting that is conducted through verified email communications shall reach consensus to pass.
+A vote that fails to reach consensus through email communications shall follow the procedure set forth in subsection (b) of this section.

+Vacancies

-2.6 Any Director may resign at any time by written notice to any officer.
-The resignation shall take effect at the time the notice is received or at such time as is specified in the notice of resignation.
+The resignation of a director shall take effect at the time the notice is received by the Board or at such time as is specified in the notice of resignation.
 The acceptance of the resignation shall not be necessary to make it effective.

-Upon resignation or incapacitation of any Director the current Directors may at the next Board of Directors meeting, elect a member to fill in the remainder of the vacated term.
+Upon resignation or incapacitation of any director, the Board shall, at a Board meeting, elect a Member-Owner to fill the vacant position.
+An appointment under this subsection shall be by majority vote, regardless of whether there is a fully seated Board.
+The appointed Member-Owner shall serve in the vacancy until the next regular election, at which time the Member-Owner shall vote for a director to serve for the remainder of the term.

+Removal

+A director or officer may be removed from office by a vote of the Member-Owners or the Board in the following circumstances set forth in subsection (a) and (b):

+When a Director’s conduct is against the best interest of the Cooperative and such conduct is so continuing and pervasive that such Director is unable to effectively fulfill their responsibilities, a Director or officer may be removed by a majority decision of the remaining Directors for:

+conduct contrary to the Cooperative,

+failure to follow Board policies, or

+a conflict of interest.

-2.7 The membership may remove a Director from office by a 2/3 majority vote of the membership.
-A Director may be removed by decision of 2/3 of the remaining Directors for conduct contrary to the Cooperative or failure to follow Board policies.
-Any vacancy existing in the board, including any vacancy created by an increase in the number of directors, may be filled for the remainder of the term by appointment by a majority vote of the directors then in office.
+The Member-Owners may remove a director from office by a majority vote of the Member-Owners.
+A director may be removed by decision of two-thirds (2/3) of the remaining Directors for conduct contrary to the Cooperative or failure to follow Board policies.

+Any vacancy existing in the board, including any vacancy created by an increase in the number of directors, may be filled by appointment, with a majority vote of the remaining directors, until the next regular election wherein the Member-Owners may elect the appointed for the remainder of the term.

+Officers

-2.8 The President, Vice President, Secretary and Treasurer shall be elected from the Board of Directors and by the Board of Directors.
+The offices of President, Vice President, Secretary and Treasurer shall be elected by the Board.
 The Board will designate officers according to the requirements of state law and as necessary for the effective conduct of Board business.
+Pursuant to state law the secretary and the treasurer need not be on the Board or a Member-Owner.
+If the President is absent, disqualified from acting, unable to act or refuses to act, the Vice President shall have the powers of, and shall perform the duties of, the President.

+Committees

+The Board may establish such committees from time to time as it deems advisable, having such authority as provided by the Board.
+Committees are subject to the direction and control of the Board.

+Compensation

-2.9 Compensation of the Board of Directors shall be determined by resolution of the Board of Directors.
+Compensation of the Board shall be determined by resolution of the Board.
 A report shall be made at the annual membership meeting regarding the amount of compensation paid to Directors in the current year and the amount proposed to be paid for the upcoming year.
-The value of such compensation shall be commensurate within a reasonable range of comparable cooperatives.
+The value of such compensation shall be commensurate with comparable cooperatives.

-Officers and directors shall also be entitled to reimbursement for actual expenses incurred in attending Board of Directors meetings or other business of the Cooperative.
-Such expense claims shall be approved by a majority of the Board of Directors.
+Officers and directors shall also be entitled to reimbursement for actual expenses incurred in attending Board meetings or other business of the Cooperative.
+Such expense claims shall be approved by a majority of the Board.